Serving Georgia from Our Central Location in North Carolina

-Twin forming is ideal when constructing two sides of a product that require a high level of control.
-It is the best way in gaining optimal efficiency in molding and merging different sides of a whole.
+Twin forming is ideal when constructing two sides of a product that requires a high level of control.
+It is the best way of gaining optimal efficiency in molding and merging different sides of a whole.

 The types of thermoformed products that are constructed using twin-sheet forming include foam-filled products, equipment with dual colors and multiple textures, air ducts, and products with varying levels of thickness.

 When forming plastic material into fine-tuned and detailed shapes, pressure forming gets the job done.
 The characteristics closely associated with this process are crisp detail, formed in texture, custom color, and tight tolerance.
 The aesthetics of pressure formed products rival other forms of thermoforming.
 Pressure forming is able to construct thermoformed parts in a wide variety of colors and textures.
 This allows pressure forming to be great for creating recreational and medical equipment.

 The injection molding process has its setbacks but only when misused.
 When handled correctly and used for the right projects, it can be just as effective as other parts of thermoforming.
 Projects that have many unit requirements tend to side with injection molding due to the low per unit molded part cost.
 The high tooling cost of this method is then negated or diminished significantly due to the savings made by the inexpensive units.
 They also excel in creating the more difficult and advanced parts within thermoforming.